Deep Space Homer: Themes

-"Deep Space Homer" deals with Barney's alcoholism as he sobers up to become fit and clear-thinking, then regresses to his usual drunken persona after he has a non-alcoholic drink, an example of "exaggerated incompetence."
+"Deep Space Homer" deals with Barney's alcoholism as he sobers up to become fit and clear-thinking, then regresses to his usual drunken persona after he has a non-alcoholic drink, an example of "exaggerated incompetence".
 The episode also explores the relationships between members of the Simpson family, particularly how they evolve after Homer's voyage to space.
 At the start of the episode, Bart writes "Insert Brain Here" on the back of Homer's head to imply he is not intelligent enough to earn his family's respect.
 After Homer returns from space, Bart instead writes "Hero" on the back of his head.
 His trip to space and his heroic act gains him increased respect from his family, something Homer had struggled with for several years.

 NASA's main motivation for sending Homer to space is its low ratings.
 This is evident when Homer and Bart, who are seen as average Joes, are attempting to quickly change the channel when a space launch is shown.
 By 1994, NASA could no longer present space exploration as part of the Space Race—the tension between the Soviet Union and the United States had by then dissipated.
 In the episode, NASA attempts to use social class as a means of increasing ratings by sending an "average schmo" such as Homer or Barney to space.
 Homer's space journey increased ratings for NASA; according to the professor of English Paul Cantor, this illustrates how easily trends in ratings can be affected by societal change.

-Broadcast and release

-"Deep Space Homer" aired at 8:00 p.m.
-EST on February 24, 1994.
-It finished 32nd in ratings for the week of February 21–27, 1994, with a Nielsen rating of 11.1, the equivalent of approximately 10.3 million viewing households.
-Even though it was the highest-rated show on Fox that week, "Deep Space Homer" did not perform as well as the previous week's episode "Lisa vs. Malibu Stacy", which had a Nielsen rating of 11.6, equivalent to 11 million viewing households.

-"Deep Space Homer" is a part of the DVD release and Blu-ray of the show's fifth season, which includes commentary by Simpsons staff Groening, Silverman, James L. Brooks, Mirkin, Conan O'Brien, and Jim Reardon.
-The episode is also included in the Simpsons: Risky Business box set, and is available to stream on Disney+.
-The Simpsons game Tapped Out held an event based on the episode; it allowed players to train Springfield citizens for a space mission.